Proposing a Berea International Summer Term (BIST) course

 Fall Term: Before creating a proposal, faculty interested in proposing an international summer course should discuss the possibility with his/her Program Chair and his/her Division Chair.

-January 15: Faculty who want to propose an international summer course submit to the Academic Vice President’s Office:
+January 15: Faculty who want to propose an international summer course submit to the Office of Academic Affairs:

 - A completed Summer International Course Proposal Form (see attached)